What is Liquid Staking? Complete Guide for 2026

 APY data sourced from Sanctum.
 Rates fluctuate - always verify current yields before depositing.

-EducationCEX vs DEX: Which is Better in 2026?
+EducationNative vs Liquid Staking on Solana: Which Is Better in 2026?